 Christopher Benson:

 There’s a moment there where Campbell is talking about the role of the Shaman in pre-agricultural, hunter-gatherer societies.
-These were oddballs and mystics — men and women both — who went out into the woods or the desert and tapped into the big woo: to nature, the universe, the Brahman, God, whatever you want to call it.
+These were oddballs and mystics — men and women both — who went out into the woods or the desert and tapped into the big woo: to nature, the universe, the Brahman, God, the Tao, whatever you want to call it.
 Then they’d come back to the tribe and share what they’d seen.
-They didn’t invent what they found out there, they were just an amp and a set of speakers for the content.
+They didn’t invent what they found out there, they were just an amp and a set of speakers for it.
 Campbell equated the Shamanism of the hunter-gatherer cultures to the modern art he’d known in the first half of the 20th century.
-In effect, what he said to Moyers was that the artist is this person who opens themselves up to that bigger thing — call it whatever you want — and that thing then “speaks through them.”
+In effect, what he said was that the artist is this person who opens themselves up to that bigger thing — call it whatever you want — and that thing then “speaks through them.”

 That, to me is where art comes from.
 It can take a million different shapes and styles; it can use any media; it can talk about spirituality or philosophy or politics, or just pure aesthetics.
-But if it doesn’t go through the struggle to find that bigger – non ego-centric – voice, then it just isn’t art as far as I’m concerned.
+But if it doesn’t go through the struggle to find that bigger non-egocentric voice, then it just isn’t art as far as I’m concerned.
 It’s something else.
 And I think we are drowning in a sea of “something else” right now.

 LG: You wrote the book Tracking Mr. Bellows: A Painter’s Analysis of an Orphaned Oil.